Global Starts, Summer Starts and Bridge Programs

 Historically, colleges and universities like Stanford, UNC Chapel Hill, UC Berkeley, and Duke have offered some students the chance to begin their freshman year in the summer before college, whether for a social or academic boost or both.

-Academic Preparation: Summer start programs allow new freshmen to get a head start on their coursework, sometimes giving students a summer “college prep” curriculum to prepare them better for college.
-These programs often target first-generation students or those otherwise anticipated to struggle with the academic rigors of college. .
+Academic Preparation: Summer start programs traditionally allowed new college students to get a head start on their coursework, sometimes giving students a summer “college prep” curriculum to prepare them better for college.
+These programs often targeted those anticipated to struggle with the academic rigors of college. .

-Diversity and Inclusion: Summer start programs often target underrepresented or first-generation college students who may benefit from extra social support during the transition to college.
+Inclusion and Preparation: Summer start programs in the past often targeted underrepresented or first-generation college students who could benefit from extra social support during the transition to college.

 Why Was I Assigned to a Summer Start Program?
 I Am Not a First Generation, at Risk, or Low Stats Student.

-Recently, we are seeing an increasing number of colleges require even academically strong students to begin college early.
-I have a straight-A, high rigor student this year who will enroll as a first-year student at Penn State’s Smeal College of Business and is required to begin in summer.
+Recently, we have seen an increasing number of colleges require even academically strong students to begin college early.
+We recently had a straight-A, high rigor student this year who was required to begin in summer before enrolling as a first-year student at Penn State’s Smeal College of Business.
 Colleges may be doing this to manage higher-than-expected enrollment numbers, spacing students out across an additional semester.

 On-ramping to College through a Bridge Program